SimonaSe/Events-Fundamentals-New/Module-4.md

 ![4.4.4.1_Data](images/image122.png)

-  - For the Period dimension, select the period Fixed periods and the Period type as “Yearly”
+  -   the Period dimension, select the period Fixed periods and the Period type as “Yearly”
   - Then choose “2019” from the available list and move it to the Selected Data column